The Wonder Years (band): The Greatest Generation (2013–2015)

 Prior to the release of The Greatest Generation the band played 4 shows in the span of 24 hours to promote the album.
 The Wonder Years released their fourth LP, The Greatest Generation, on May 14, via Hopeless Records.
 In May 2013, The Wonder Years played all 6 dates of Slam Dunk festival in the UK and Ireland.
 Before embarking on the Vans Warped Tour 2013, the band played some shows with Silverstein in Canada.
 First week sales of The Greatest Generation more than doubled the sales of Suburbia I've Given You All and Now I'm Nothing, with a total of 19,673 copies sold.
-These sales placed the album at #20 on Billboard's Top 200 chart.
+These sales placed the album at No. 20 on Billboard's Top 200 chart.
 In February 2015 over the course of three days, the band played anniversary shows where each night they played one of their three previous albums in full.